UbiquityRobotics/learn2/docs/requirements/workstation.rst

     This section assumes that you are already following the **Requirements for a Workstation** section.

 We will not cover how to install Ubuntu 24.04 itself, since there are many good guides available.
-Instead, here are some usefull resources:
+Instead, here are some useful resources:

 - `Download Ubuntu 24.04 Desktop <https://ubuntu.com/download/desktop>`_
-- `Instalation Guide for Ubuntu 24.04 <https://onlinux.systems/guides/20240925_ubuntu-2404-installation-guide/>`_
+- `Installation Guide for Ubuntu 24.04 <https://onlinux.systems/guides/20240925_ubuntu-2404-installation-guide/>`_

 Once Ubuntu 24.04 is installed and configured, you can proceed with setting up **ROS 2 Jazzy**.
 We recommend following the official ROS 2 installation guide:

-- `ROS 2 Jazzy Instalation Guide <https://docs.ros.org/en/jazzy/Installation.html>`_
+- `ROS 2 Jazzy Installation Guide <https://docs.ros.org/en/jazzy/Installation.html>`_

 This will walk you through the step-by-step installation process.